Project Development Fund

-About the PSIA-W Education Foundation’s Educational Development Fund:
+About the PSIA/AASI-W Education Foundation’s Project Development Fund:

 Examples of possible projects are:

-- Reprinting or translation of our of print manuals or resources.
-On example: the recent translation into Spanish of the “New Instructors Guide to Snowsports”
+- Updating, reprinting, or translation of our of print manuals or resources.
+Examples are: the recent translation into Spanish of the “New Instructors Guide to Snowsports”; updating/revisions to our Nordic Handbook.

 - AASI-W recent update “Western Snowboard Instructors Handbook” pocket guide for the professional snowboard teacher.
 The unit cost for the booklet paid for its printing and distribution.